 “As far as code quality is concerned, my favorite measure is Cyclomatic Complexity or rather a variation called, “Crap,” says well-known software guru and author, “Uncle Bob” Martin.
 Martin explains what Cyclomatic Complexity is and answers other questions about his new book, The Clean Coder, in this second part of a two-part interview.
-Read
+Read part one.

 SSQ: Though you note that it’s a generalization with exceptions, you say, ‘the reality is that programmers do not tend to be collaborators.”
 Is there a place in Agile development for developers who prefer working independently rather than in teams?